 If you're a medical charity supporter you may wish to check whether your chosen charity performs tests on animals.
 There are many charities that don't currently conduct animal tests and many vegans prefer donating to charities that actively seek alternative methods of testing.

-Many vegans choose not to support animal exploitation in any form and so avoid visiting zoos or aquariums, or taking part in dog or horse racing.
+Vegans choose not to support animal exploitation in any form and so avoid visiting zoos or aquariums, or taking part in dog or horse racing.
 A great alternative is visiting and supporting animal sanctuaries that provide safe and loving homes for rescued animals.